ericwastaken/rw_trelloreport/README.md

 If you set the above two values only, then the HTML will output to the console.
 However, there are two more optional settings:

 - **htmlOutputPath** (a string file path) this is used as the path for an output file which will be created by this script.
-Careful, this script silently replaces an existing repot with the same file name!
+Careful, this script silently replaces an existing report with the same file name!
+  > **Note:** This property can be overridden in the command line by passing the "-o", "--outputfilepath" command line argument.
+See _Additional Search Parameters_ below.
 - **autoOpenOutput** (a boolean) if 'true', then the script will not just output to file, but will perform an `open {otput-file-path}` to cause the file to be opened in your default html handler.

 ## How to find your Trello Board and List IDs